MadeHQ/silverstripe-cloudinary/README.md

 - [ ] Document the code further
 - [ ] Update the README to include descriptions about the transformation methods
 - [ ] Make the supplemtary fields easily extensible
+- [ ] Reduce duplicate code in the React components
 - [ ] Provide more transformations
+- [ ] Provide better support for colours

 [^1]: Username in this instance is interchangeable with email.
 Provide the email you used to sign up for Cloudinary.
 [^2]: Due to limitation of Cloudinary, audio and videos both have the resource type of `video`.
 It's a minor inconvinience but the module exposes the `getActualType` method which will help differenciate the two when rendering.